KRLoyd/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 8-print-square.c -> Write a function that prints a square;
 9-fizz_buzz.c -> Fizz-Buzz test
 10-print_triangle -> Write a function that prints a triangle;
+100-prime_factor.c -> Write a program that finds and prints large prime factor;
 101-print_number.c -> write a function that prints an integer;